 The decision to administer thrombolysis is strongly influenced by additional clinical factors.
 For example, while a patient with proven PE-induced shock who is unconscious requiring very high doses of pressors is a candidate for immediate intravenous thrombolytic therapy, a patient who has low blood pressure for 20 minutes but who is awake, alert, and comfortable, with low oxygenation requirement might be considered for anticoagulation alone, or an interventional procedure.
 Thus, when feasible, it is prudent to adopt a multidisciplinary approach to facilitate management of hemodynamically unstable patients with PE; some centers have incorporated a “pulmonary embolism response team” (PERT) to facilitate the process [7-9].

 The echocardiographic findings suggestive of PE and the diagnostic approach to hemodynamically unstable patients, as well as the indications for thrombolytic therapy and its alternative, embolectomy, are discussed separately.
-(See "Clinical presentation, evaluation, and diagnosis of the adult with suspected acute pulmonary embolism", section on 'Echocardiography' and "Clinical presentation, evaluation, and diagnosis of the adult with suspected acute pulmonary embolism", section on 'Hemodynamically unstable patients' and "Fibrinolytic (thrombolytic) therapy in acute pulmonary embolism and lower extremity deep vein thrombosis", section on 'Hemodynamically unstable patients' and 'Embolectomy' below.)
+(See "Clinical presentation, evaluation, and diagnosis of the nonpregnant adult with suspected acute pulmonary embolism", section on 'Echocardiography' and "Clinical presentation, evaluation, and diagnosis of the nonpregnant adult with suspected acute pulmonary embolism", section on 'Hemodynamically unstable patients' and "Fibrinolytic (thrombolytic) therapy in acute pulmonary embolism and lower extremity deep vein thrombosis", section on 'Hemodynamically unstable patients' and 'Embolectomy' below.)

 Respiratory support — Supplemental oxygen should be administered to target an oxygen saturation ≥90 percent.
 Severe hypoxemia, hemodynamic collapse, or respiratory failure should prompt consideration of intubation and mechanical ventilation.
 Importantly, patients with coexistent right ventricle failure are prone to hypotension following intubation.
 Thus, in this population, it may be prudent to consult an expert in cardiovascular anesthesia and high plateau pressures should be avoided.
 The principles of intubation, mechanical ventilation, and extracorporeal membrane oxygenation (which has been used successfully in severely ill patients with refractory hypoxemia and/or hypotension), are discussed separately.
-(See "Induction agents for rapid sequence intubation in adults" and "Direct laryngoscopy and endotracheal intubation in adults" and "Overview of mechanical ventilation", section on 'Initiation' and "Extracorporeal membrane oxygenation (ECMO) in adults".)
+(See "Induction agents for rapid sequence intubation outside the operating room in adults" and "Direct laryngoscopy and endotracheal intubation in adults" and "Overview of mechanical ventilation", section on 'Initiation' and "Extracorporeal membrane oxygenation (ECMO) in adults".)

 Hemodynamic support — The precise threshold that warrants hemodynamic support depends upon the patient’s baseline blood pressure and whether there is clinical evidence of hypoperfusion (eg, change in mental status, diminished urine output).
 In general, we prefer small volumes of intravenous fluid (IVF), usually 500 to 1000 mL of normal saline, followed by vasopressor therapy should perfusion fail to respond to IVF.